 Accents of green in a space such as deep green velvet couches or a vase or two here can be a great idea to elevate a space.
 However, when it comes to painting walls – green does the exact opposite of attracting people.
 While there are many green shades, some, such as opaque couché, are extremely unpleasant and should be avoided at all costs.

 Pink is a very confusing color, which is why you should tread carefully.
 Overall, this color doesn’t need to be completely avoided.
-Pink accent walls can look pretty great, but this color tends to take over when it comes to painting any room entirely.
+Pink accent walls can look pretty great, but this color tends to take over when painting any room entirely.
 Whether you paint your kitchen, washroom, or living pink, nobody will notice what’s in the room; they will rather refer to it as a ‘pink room.’
 But that’s not the purpose that paint should serve – it’s meant to be in the background, blending in with the rest of the room’s aesthetic, not taking it over.

 Don’t be discouraged if your favorite color has made it into our ‘house paint colors to avoid in 2021’ list; there are plenty of other colors that can elevate any space in your home.